dgaydukov/nodejs-quickstart/README.md

 ### Running tests

 To run tests, type in console `npm test`.
 This will run all tests under `./test` folder.
 If you want to run specific file, try `npm run test:main`.
 Change filename in `package.json`.

+### Simple Auth

+Simple Auth module was added to this project, just as showcase.
+The module is:
+* Migration with user table
+* Auth controller - to handle signup and signin
+* userRepo - repository to handle logic
+* userEntity - db entity to work with database

 ### Authors